stefanygeraldine/cute-game/README.md

 This project is a first try doing pixel art and implementing the amazing Pixi.js 2D library.
 I created a simple game where you can move a character with the arrow keys and jump using the space bar.
-The goal is to collect heads (in process this feature).
+The goal is to collect hearts (in process this feature).